 Here are a few of our guest’s favourite places.

-The Gold Cup Inn is an attractive, historic, family run, country pub situated in the village of Low Catton, 3 miles for Bricknell Cottages, with a large car parking area.
-The Gold Cup offers a range of dining options catering for couples, families and large groups.
-You are assured a warm welcome and excellent fayre.
-Many of guests have written complimentary comments in the cottage visitor books.
+The Gold Cup Inn is an attractive, historic, family run, country pub situated in the village of Low Catton, approximately 6 miles from Bricknell Cottages, with a large car parking area.

 Things to do in Yorkshire